 Why Not?
 Let’s Be Real About It…

-Does anyone else find it at all weird that literally every person, professional or industry that provides a product or service for our dogs is allowed to behave and profit like a business except for the people who actually PRODUCE the dogs?
-Think about it trainers, groomers, vets, pet food manufactures, companies that make collars, leashes and accessories, dog walkers, pet sitters, rescues and shelters that run for profit as many are.
+Does anyone else find it at all weird that literally every person, professional, or industry that provides a product or service for our dogs is allowed to behave and profit like a business except for the people who actually PRODUCE the dogs?
+Think about it trainers, groomers, vets, pet food manufacturers, companies that make collars, leashes, and accessories, dog walkers, pet sitters, rescues, and shelters that run for profit as many are.

 So, my two cents here are simple.
 As long as the dogs remain healthy, I would happily reduce their body size to generate more revenue.
 The client is happy, I am happy, the pom is happy.
 This is a fair situation for the three parts, in my humble opinion.

 Just a precision, I wished to remain anonymous for this simply because I know I will receive hate messages for breeding smaller Pomeranians and I don’t want to spend hours over the next weeks to explain myself especially because I just did it in the lines above.
 I understand why some people wouldn’t do it, try to understand why I would.